DEAR LITTLE HILL

 A Place of Our Own: Stable Housing in the City of Angels

 I’m grateful to the many people who welcomed me into their homes for this photographic series—who introduced me to their parakeets or explained what the diplomas were for or shared early memories of childhood in Cuba.
-It’s difficult to understand the forces at work and the urgency of California’s housing situation without listening to people who have encountered its raw challenges.

 Comment